 Mental health professionals have recognized a condition known as Compulsive Hoarding Disorder, in which individuals are more likely to hoard.
 Learn about the signs that someone is struggling with Compulsive Hoarding Disorder here.
 If someone that you know is struggling with hoarding, we have a list of mental health resources here.

-Hoarding behaviors can affect any person at any age.
+Hoarding behaviours can affect any person at any age.
 However, studies have shown that hoarding is more prevalent in men and commonly affects older adults from age 55 to 94.

 According to the Institute for Challenging Disorganization, there are five different levels of hoarding, also known as the ICD Clutter Hoarding Scale.
 Level 1 is the least severe of the scale, whereas Level 5 requires significant intervention.
 You can learn more about the ICD Clutter Hoarding Scale here.